elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 To make use of the tool, you first need to generate callgraph database relevant for your kernel source tree and build configuration.

 #### Build the crix-callgraph tool
 We are going to use crix-callgraph to build the callgraph database.
-Crix-callgraph is based on the callgraph code from the [crix](https://github.com/umnsec/crix) program.
+Crix-callgraph is based on callgraph code from the [crix](https://github.com/umnsec/crix) program.
 The tool was build on top of crix version: https://github.com/umnsec/crix/commit/13d3e5574aaaae07d93ae5d1fc5f46c9487992ba.

 To compile crix-callgraph, run:
 ```